ssube/textual-engine/docs/getting-started.md

   - no template strings
   - 100% chance on all template refs
   - no procedural rooms, all portals match

-### For Dungeon Crawlers

-TODO:

-- procedural dungeon crawlers
-- expanding as player moves
-- limited by memory and time
-  - pruning old rooms

 ## Concepts